biomlds/flask_detector/README.md

     6. `heroku open` or open [https://flask-detector.herokuapp.com](https://flask-detector.herokuapp.com)

 __NOTE:__
-  - The app was deployed on a free `heroku` dyno.
-Due to RAM limit of the virtual machine it tends to crash quite often.
+  - As a proove of concept, the app was deployed on a free `heroku` dyno: [https://flask-detector.herokuapp.com](https://flask-detector.herokuapp.com).
+  - Due to 500 Mb RAM limit of the virtual machine it tends to crash quite often.
+For stable work either use the docker container or deploy on a server with 1Gb of RAM.
   - `flask-detector` was tested in a local docker container.

 ## MMDetection